 (Time for some snippets.
 We all are friends when your enemy is also my enemy.
 Pakatan Harapan in place of Pakatan Rakyat – they are better organised and led by experienced people in the political area but will they stick together when their individual objective clashes?
 Image source: The Malaysian Insight)

-Hi folks, it has been sometime since I last blogged – frankly speaking, I have been spending more time at other places (some DIYs at home, updating my Facebook, watching Youtube, playing games, etc) instead of blogging.
-But it does not mean I have not been keeping up with the snippets – unfortunately there is more depressing news snippets on where this country is heading.
+Hi folks, it has been some time since I last blogged – frankly speaking, I have been spending more time at other places (some DIYs at home, updating my Facebook, watching Youtube, playing games, etc) instead of blogging.
+But it does not mean I have not been keeping up with the snippets – unfortunately, there are more depressing news snippets on where this country is heading.
 In fact, this snippet post and the title had been on a draft mode for months and had undergone several edits so don’t be surprised if you are reading very old snippets here.

 But at least, the Pakatan fellows are a bit more organised than before and with Anwar still locked up, they truly need a strong leader to kick start things and no one could it better than Dr M.